 My visit

-This fixture fell perfectly for me as I found myself in Chiang Mai for a long weekend where I was assisting in staging a junior cricket event on the following day.
-I sorted a taxi through Bolt from the Gymkhana Club ground after a couple of beers for an easy ride to the university.
+When studying the fixtures, I was most happy ahead of travelling to Chiang Mai for a long weekend, to assist in staging a junior cricket event on the following day.
+I sorted a taxi through the Bolt app from the Gymkhana Club ground after a couple of beers for an easy ride to the university.

-I alighted soon at the campus earlier than I intended and was immediately impressed with the excellent facilities.
-It was like all academic grounds I’d wandered through to football stadiums; immaculately maintained and modern.
+I was soon on campus, earlier than I intended, and was immediately impressed with the excellent facilities.
+It was like all the academic grounds I’d wandered through to football stadiums; immaculately maintained and modern.

 It was a bit of a hike on a warm afternoon, but I easily located the excellent venue, which had a covered stand, mirrored by an open one opposite, which wasn’t required for today’s fixture.
 Open terracing hugged the south curve of the track.